calcitem/Fairy-Stockfish/README.md

 ## Large Pages

-Stockfish supports large pages on Linux and Windows.
+Sanmill supports large pages on Linux and Windows.
 Large pages make the hash access more efficient, improving the engine speed, especially on large hash sizes.
 Typical increases are 5..10% in terms of nodes per second, but speed increases up to 30% have been measured.
 The support is automatic.
-Stockfish attempts to use large pages when available and will fall back to regular memory allocation when this is not the case.
+Sanmill attempts to use large pages when available and will fall back to regular memory allocation when this is not the case.

 ### Support on Linux